lambeboluwatife/lbdflix/README.md

 ## Want to contribute?

 Are a community member or not, we would love your input!
-Feel free to first check out our **code of conduct** and **contribution page** for any missing steps.
+Feel free to first check out our [code of conduct](https://github.com/lambeboluwatife/lbdflix/blob/main/CODE_OF_CONDUCT.md) and also the [contribution guidelines](https://github.com/lambeboluwatife/lbdflix/blob/main/CONTRIBUTING.md) for any missing steps.

 ### For Contributors